GeorgePaulok/Sport_Event/README.md

 # Sport_Event
-This is a project that provides the players register and manegement.
+This is a project that provides the players registration and manegement service.